ElusiveMonni/monni_docs/docs/commands/slash/moderation/unban.md

 ---
-title: Remove-case
+title: Unban
 ---
-# Mod | Remove Case
+# Mod | Unban Command

-Removes a moderation case using a case ID as input.
+The Unban command allows you to remove a ban from a member.

 ---
-- **1. Case_id**
+- **1. Member**
-    The ID of the case you'd like to delete.
-You can get these from viewing history or logs.
+    Select a member to unban.
+This also supports a member ID.

 ---
 ## REQUIRE 2FA